razaleigh.com

 d) We need to arrive at new ways of mediating conflicting claims between the races, new ways of bringing people to the table, of including everyone in the decisionmaking process.

+e) These new ways must be based on more open conceptions of who we are.
+Malaysia’s major races have lived together not just for decades but for centuries.
+Their cultures have interacted for millenia.
+In that time there has been mutual influence, admixture and cross-pollination at a depth and on a scale that our politics, popular culture and educational curriculum has largely pretended does not exist.
 In my own parliamentary constituency, jungle covered, far inland and one of the most remote in the peninsula (it used to be known as Ulu Kelantan and covered half the state, and when I started there I had to travel to it by boat), is a six hundred year old Chinese community, perhaps the oldest in the peninsula, living in peace with their Malay and Orang Asli neighbours.
 Why pretend that we do not owe so much to each other that we would not be ourselves without each other?
 At the level at which people actually live we are already inextricably linked to each other.
+It is time to embrace this real diversity in our political and personal lives.
+Our racial identities are not silos in a cornfield, forever separate, encased in steel, but trees in our rainforest: standing distinct but inexplicable without each other and constantly co-evolving.

 16) While giving room to whoever wants to organise and advocate political interests according to our ethnic and religious affinities, we must now, very firmly, assert that such affinities must always recognise the priority and primacy of our common citizenship, our equal dignity, and above all, our common humanity before each other and before God.
 First we are human beings who are open to one another.